 “We want to debunk the idea that better needs to cost more, because it actually doesn’t, and everyone deserves it.”

 Wondering “um, how?”
 Or “seriously?”
 Or “no, but seriously?”
 So were we.
 But Brandless co-founder and CEO Tina Sharkey wants to be both transparent and efficient, and is looking to address two main issues: the over-saturation of products on the market (AKA that feeling you get when trying to choose an almond butter is actually like finding a needle in a haystack) and the inaccessibility of organic health and wellness foods and products.
-“That’s our goal, to democratize access to awesome, amazing stuff at fair prices,” Sharkey says.
+“That’s our goal, to democratize access to awesome, amazing stuff at fair prices,” says Sharkey, whose business prowess includes co-founding iVillage and role of president at BabyCenter.
 “We want to debunk the idea that better needs to cost more, because it actually doesn’t, and everyone deserves it.”

 So how does Brandless plan to pull it off?
 Read on for our conversation with Sharkey.